webplatform/docs/tutorials/workers_basics/index.md

 ---
-title: workers basics
+title: Introduction to web workers
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/tutorials/workers/basics/)'
+readiness: 'Ready to Use'
+summary: 'Web Workers are a means of spawning background scripts in your application, giving thread-like message passing for handling computationally intensive tasks.'
 tags:
   - Tutorials
   - Webworkers
-readiness: 'Ready to Use'
-summary: 'Web Workers are a means of spawning background scripts in your application, giving thread-like message passing for handling computationally intensive tasks.'
 uri: 'tutorials/workers basics'

 ---
-# Introduction to web workers

 **By [Eric Bidelman](http://www.html5rocks.com/profiles/#ericbidelman)**
 Originally published July 26, 2010, updated Aug.
 21, 2012

-## Summary
+## <span>Summary</span>

 Web Workers are a means of spawning background scripts in your application, giving thread-like message passing for handling computationally intensive tasks.

-## The Problem: JavaScript Concurrency
+## <span>The Problem: JavaScript Concurrency</span>

 There are a number of bottlenecks preventing interesting applications from being ported (say, from server-heavy implementations) to client-side JavaScript.
 Some of these include browser compatibility, static typing, accessibility, and performance.
 Fortunately, the latter is quickly becoming a thing of the past as browser vendors rapidly improve the speed of their JavaScript engines.